How you have cancer drugs

 Central lines usually go into your body in the centre of your chest.
 Then they run up under your skin to a large vein by your collarbone.
 The only bit you can see is the length of line that hangs out of the small entry hole in your chest.
 This is a picture of a central line in place.

 The central line can stay in your vein for many months.
-So you won't need to have needles into your hand or arm each time you have your cancer drug treatment.
+So you don't need to have needles into your hand or arm each time you have your cancer drug treatment.

 The video below shows how a tunnelled central line is put in.

-Injections under the skin (subcutaneous injection) are usually given into the stomach, thigh or top of your arm.
-You may have stinging or a dull ache for a short time after this type of injection, but they don't usually hurt much.
+You usually have injections under the skin (subcutaneous injection) into the stomach, thigh or top of your arm.
+You might have stinging or a dull ache for a short time after this type of injection but they don't usually hurt much.
 The skin in the area may go red and itchy for a while.